Photography copyright basics

 2. What if I hire a photographer?
 Does this mean the photos belong to me?

 No. Even when you have hired a photographer for a photo session, this is usually a contractor relationship.
 The photographer will still be the owner of the photos.
-The photographer negotiates a license for use of photos, but legal ownership belongs to the photographer.
+The photographer negotiates usage for the photos, but legal ownership of the copyright belongs to the photographer.

 3. I'm being featured in a magazine/online publication.
 Can I give them photos from my session?